boolean-uk/react-address-book-part-1/statemodel.md

   }
 }
 ```
-# State model for Dashboard
-Should contain `ContactList`.
-Path "/"

 # State model for ContactList
+Should render a list of `ContactListItem`.
 ```js
 {
   contacts: [], // List of contacts passed in as props }
 ```
-Should contain a list of `ContactListItem`.

 # State model of ContactListItem
+Should render information about a contact.
 ```js
   contact: {
     firstName: string,